Reghfi/vezdekod2021/README.md

 ### vezdekod2021

-All the tasks were comleted using TinkerCAD
+All the tasks were completed using TinkerCAD